ronandalton/echo360-downloader/README.md

 - Designed to work for New Zealand universities, may not work in other countries.
 - Downloading is only supported for courses that have the download option enabled.
-If downloading is disabled (which is the default), I recommend emailing your lecturer nicely and asking them to enable downloading :)
+There is an experimental mode that you can use to attempt to bypass this restriction (see below for details), however I would recommend just emailing your lecturer nicely and asking them to enable downloads :)

 ## Usage: